mesilliac/multitude/TALK.md

 ### client ###

-In this case lets modify our `client/index.js` so that it makes a popup window with the text of "popup" from the message.
+In this case let's modify our `client/index.js` so that it makes a popup window with the text of "popup" from the message.

     server.onmessage = function(message) {